TheSmallTeaBoi/frogix/README.md

 #### Features

 - Neovim using [nixvim](https://github.com/nix-community/nixvim).
+   - You can run my nixvim config by itself too. `nix run github:thesmallteaboi/frogix#neovim`
 - Using flakes because that's the correct way of using nix.
 - Using [home-manager](https://github.com/nix-community/home-manager).
 - Fairly light, but not the main focus.